avcordaro/data-science-independent-projects/detecting-pneumonia-from-chest-x-rays/README.md

 # Detecting Pneumonia from Chest X-Rays
-__Libraries:__ PyTorch, scikit-learn, PIL, cv2, seaborn, matplotlib
+__Libraries:__ PyTorch, scikit-learn, numpy, PIL, cv2, seaborn, matplotlib

 In this project, I attempt to build a visualisation model that can predict whether a patient has pneumonia from their chest x-ray.
 The datatset used contains roughly 6000 images of chest x-rays, for which the patients either have pneumonia, or are completely healthy.